top of page

 Search

-• Writer's pictureJ Felix
+Writer's pictureJ Felix

 On Guns

 I was raised in the ghetto.
 Today we call it the “inner-city,” “the urban core,” “neighborhoods of concentrated disadvantage,” “post industrial urban spaces.”
 The name doesn’t take the edge off of it.
 We called it the ghetto before the euphemisms and Newspeak.
-The city council renamed South Central Los Angeles- South Los Angeles, but it was the same slum on the wrong side of the tracks.
+The city council renamed South Central Los Angeles- South Los Angeles, but it was the same dump on the wrong side of the tracks.

 “I think the naming makes them feel better,” said a councilwoman representing Watts.